engrBassel/fullscreen-nav/README.md

-# fullscreen-nav
+# Fullscreen Nav
-This repo contains a fullscreen nav using HTML, CSS, JavaScript.
+- This repo contains a fullscreen nav.
+- The User can close nav with "Esc" key.
+- Using HTML, CSS, JavaScript.